 Honestly, I have some receding hairline and tried coconut oil too.
 RBD coconut oil, fractionated coconut oil, virgin coconut oil (except hydrogenated as I knew that will make it worse)... nothing works.

-You know how disappointed I was when I heard someone claiming coconut oil helps to regrow hair and not a single strand sprouts up in the end?
+You know how disappointed I was when I heard someone claiming coconut oil helps to regrow hair and not a single strand sprouts up on the barren spot in the end?

 Alright.
 Coconut oil does help with thinning hair to a small degree.
 It also helps to strengthen your brittle hair by preventing protein loss when you apply it to your hair every day.
 These are all true.

 But if you hair is long lost from your scalp, I'm afraid there's next to nothing coconut oil can do to help you regrow.
 I'm sorry to break this news but this is the harsh reality and I don't want you to get cheated of your hard-earned money by those unscrupulous snake oil sellers.
 Try something else, dude.